xaxiso/File-System-CLI/Design-Report.md

-# Design Report
+# Design Report HW3
-> Please follow the instructions in homework 3 (officially announced version on NTU COOL) to finish the report.

-## Software Design
+### Directory
+This class is equivalent to a "node" in the construction of a tree with most of the getters and setters located in this class.

+### File
+As its name suggest, it is meant to store the contents of the file.